tominardi/pyboondmanager/docs/pages/how_to_app.md

 });
 ```

-When BoondManager try to install your app, it send an encoded payload that you can read with the `boondmanager.auth.decode_boondmanager_payload` function.
-It contains many informations that you'll need to store on your side.
+When BoondManager tries to install your app, it sends an encoded payload that you can read with the `boondmanager.auth.decode_boondmanager_payload` function.
+It contains a lot of information that you'll need to store on your side.

 By example, you can read this with the following `bottle` code :